PaulDKim/CTF-notes/sqlmap.md

 * `--no-cast`: Prevents SQLMap from attempting data-type casting.
 * `--tamper`: Get around filtering mechanisms or WAF
   > --tamper=space2comment -> replaces spaces with comments to bypass spacing filtering
 * `--threads`: set the number of concurrent threads (requests) that SQLMap should use during testing.
-This can speed up the process of detecting SQL injection vulnerabilities by running multiple tests at the same time
+This can speed up the process of detecting SQL injection vulnerabilities by running multiple tests at the same time.
+Max is 10.

+## Tamper
+The `--tamper` option in SQLMap is used to modify SQL injection payloads to bypass web application filters or WAFs (Web Application Firewalls).
+It applies tamper scripts that alter the payloads, making them less detectable.
+Common --tamper Scripts:
+`space2comment` – Replaces spaces with SQL comments (/**/).
+`space2dash` – Replaces spaces with a dash comment (--).
+`charunicodeescape` – Encodes payloads using Unicode escape sequences.
+`between` – Replaces = with BETWEEN.
+`randomcase` – Randomizes the uppercase/lowercase letters in SQL keywords.
+`apostrophemask` – Masks single quotes (') with SQL comments.
+`equaltolike` – Replaces = with LIKE.
+`percentencode` – URL-encodes characters.
+`unmagicquotes` – Bypasses magic quotes in PHP environments.

 ## Gathering Data
 You can gather a lot of data through SQLMap and even specify what kind of data you're looking for: